ericrqs/Juniper-vMX/README.md

 Consider making these the systemwide defaults.

 #### `Wait for IPs` = False
-`Wait for IPs` must be set to false on the VCP app.
+`Wait for IPs` must be set to False on the VCP app.
 This attribute is easy to miss because it's not a user setting by default.

 #### Import the JunOS shell